Window replacement is one of the smartest home investments you can make. Why? There are several reasons:

 Both double and triple pane windows offer a layer of insulation between the glass panes and this insulated layer is usually filled with a gas like argon or krypton.
 These multi-pane systems provide noise protection and keep energy expenses down.

 Heat mirror — the best your window for your home

 Heat mirror technology has revolutionized the window replacement industry.
 Popular Science called the heat mirror window one of the top 100 inventions of the millennium.
 Heat mirror window technology is used by NASA uses on its spacecrafts to reflect harmful UV radiation.
 The Empire State Building uses heat mirror windows to stay energy-efficient.
 You want heat mirror windows, folks.

-A window with heat mirror technology reflects heat, saving you a ton on energy costs.
-Heat mirror windows also greatly reduce noise pollution and are difficult to break, improving the security of your home.
+A window with heat mirror technology reflects heat and greatly reduces noise pollution.
+They’re also difficult to break, improving the security of your home.
 They look great, too.

 Heat mirror windows make your project more expensive at the start, but pay for themselves through energy savings.
 If you can afford the initial investment, you should seriously consider heat mirror windows.